rodrigoelp/little-stories/Unlikely adventures/31-Chapter-31.md

 The tiger stopped a few metres away from the children and raised his arms up in the air.
 An explosion of light filled the cavern as every candle burst in flames.
 Columns of fire rose behind the Tiger making him appear even bigger still.

-The light revealed the giant in front of the children; a giant wearing a Tiger mask decorated with red and orange markings, a thick dark-orange hunter coat that covered most of his body with the exception of his large belly.
+The light revealed the giant in front of the children; a giant wearing a tiger mask decorated with red and orange markings, a thick dark-orange hunter coat that covered most of his body with the exception of his large belly.
 A big smile on his face.

 He lowered his hands to observe the children.
 The columns of fire behind him had quiet down leaving scorching marks on the walls and the roof.
 There, the tiger inspected the three impressionable children.